-Stalk your favorite bridal designer on social media to find out where they might be having a pop up trunk show in your area, suggests Lacy Pool, buyer and stylist for Serendipity Bridal in Austin.
-"Typically, boutiques will extend a discount and often offer free customizations at these, such as true to fit length.
+Stalk your favorite bridal designer on social media to find out where they might be having a pop-up trunk show in your area, suggests Lacy Pool, buyer and stylist for Serendipity Bridal in Austin, Texas.
+"Typically, boutiques will extend a discount and often offer free customizations at these, such as true-to-fit length.
 This will save you some serious coin with dress alterations."
 Lace and embroidered or beaded trim can cost up to $600 to hem, she notes, so if you have the opportunity to cash in on this added bonus during a trunk show, definitely take advantage.

 Psst!
-We'll let you in on a little secret brides-to-be—did you know that sample sales are seasonally timed in the summer, which is traditionally a bridal shop's slowest period?
-According to Malinda Macari, owner of Your Dream Bridal in Sudbury, MA, it's true.
+We'll let you in on a little secret, brides-to-be—did you know that sample sales are seasonally timed in the summer, which is traditionally a bridal shop's slowest period?
+According to Malinda Macari, owner of Your Dream Bridal in Sudbury, Mass., it's true.
 "Be strategic as to when you buy your dress to take advantage of these discounted collections," she advises.

-Many stores will sell you their sample piece off the floor, and sometimes at a discount, reveals Carrie Huyett, Designer and Owner of Carrie's Bridal Collection.
+Many stores will sell you their sample piece off the floor, and sometimes at a discount, reveals Carrie Huyett, designer and owner of Carrie's Bridal Collection.
 "This helps the store move inventory, and you could get a great deal.
 It also saves you on shipping costs and rush fees."
-Speaking of rush fees, she urges brides to always order at least 6-8 months in advance, at a minimum.
+Speaking of rush fees, she urges brides to always order at least six to eight months in advance, at a minimum.
 "If you wait too long, most designers and retailers add on extra costs."

 Can't Snag a Dress Deal?
 Consider Renting Your Accessories